wtsi-hgi/irobot/irobot/precache/README.md

   enqueued.

-* A forced metadata request, when appropriate, will only refetch data (and checksumming) if the modification timestamp, size and/or checksum have changed from the original; otherwise, the metadata will be updated in-place.
+* A forced metadata request, when appropriate, will only refetch data (and checksumming) if the created timestamp, modification timestamp, size and/or checksum have changed from the original; otherwise, the metadata will be updated in-place.

 ## Cache Invalidation